smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 ### Brief History of Nulls
 🔵&nbsp;&nbsp;&nbsp;[Table Of Contents](#table-of-contents)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;NULL values in relational databases are a source of debate, with some proponents rejecting them entirely, while others, including E.F.
-Codd, advocate for their use.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;NULL values in relational databases are a source of debate, with some proponents rejecting them entirely, while others, including Edgar F. Codd, advocate for their use.
 Codd, a computer scientist who revolutionized database management with his work on relational database theory, introduced the concept of NULL values in the late 1960s and early 1970s to represent the absence of a value.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Codd's work ensured data consistency and accuracy in relational databases, as they could better handle real-world scenarios where information may not always be complete.
 However, some critics argue that NULL values can lead to ambiguity and confusion, lack of default values, performance issues, and affect data quality.